 As it turns out, that’s not entirely the case.
-While the emotions of love, in all their various forms, are probably universal, the way we talk about them, the words we use to describe them, and the cultural mores that we filter them through are not.
+While the emotions of love are probably universal, the way we talk about them, the words we use to describe them, and the cultural mores that we filter them through are not.

 Robert Johnson put it this way in The Fisher King and the Handless Maiden:

 Whether English speakers are suffering from a poverty of the heart is largely a matter of who you ask.
 If anything, from the perspective of other countries, the United States is neck-deep in an overflow of “love.”

 That’s because “love” is a catch-all term we use to describe our feelings toward doughnuts and soulmates alike — as well as friends, family members, celebrity crushes, a GIF we saw on Twitter, and the fashion choices of someone we just shook hands with for the first time.
 Some say this cheapens, or devalues, the meaning of the word.
 Others say you can never have too much.